The opinion of the court was delivered by

 At the conclusion of the trial, the court gave the jury the general instruction on intent stating to find Massey guilty of murder the jury must find he killed Karen intentionally.
 The court did not give a separate instruction explaining unconsciousness is a complete defense to a crime so that, if the jury found the shooting occurred involuntarily during a seizure, Massey would have had no criminal intent and therefore could not be guilty of murdering Karen.
 Defense counsel made no objection to the instructions and proposed no additional instructions.
 Massey objected only to the court giving an instruction on second-degree murder.

-*256 "`If you find that Mr. Jackson was in the throes of an epileptic seizure at the precise time of the commission of the crimes and that the seizure rendered his actions unintentional and involuntary, you must find him not guilty of all charges and their lesser included offenses.'"
-238 Kan. at 805.
+*256 “ ‘If you find that Mr. Jackson was in the throes of an epileptic seizure at the precise time of the commission of the crimes and that the seizure rendered his actions unintentional and involuntary, you must find him not guilty of all charges and their lesser included offenses.’ ”238 Kan. at 805 .

 Pattern Instructions for Kansas does not contain a specific instruction for the defense of unconsciousness from a seizure.
-The State argues Massey is asking this court to create a new instruction, never previously used in this state, and contends a specific instruction on "diminished capacity" would improperly emphasize Massey's case.
-238 Kan. at 807-08 (Miller, J., concurring).
-Massey is not claiming diminished capacity; he is claiming lack of capacity by reason of a grand mal seizure.
+The State argues Massey is asking this court to create a new instruction, never previously used in this state, and contends a specific instruction on “diminished capacity” would improperly emphasize Massey’s case.

 The first question to be considered is whether the defense of unconsciousness by reason of a seizure is one a trial court must accept.
 It is a basic tenet of criminal law that the State punishes only voluntary acts.
 A person cannot be held responsible for an act he commits while he is unconscious.
 See e.g., 22 C.J.S., Criminal Law § 55.
-There must be a criminal intent (mens rea) for a person to be guilty of committing a crime.
+There must be a criminal intent (mens red) for a person to be guilty of committing a crime.

 The defense of a seizure causing unconsciousness is nevertheless greeted with skepticism.
 There is seldom a murderer who acknowledges memory of his act.
 The defense of unconsciousness has been held not to be available to a defendant when the unconsciousness is a result of emotion caused by the killing.
-Commonwealth v.
-Crosby, 444 Pa.
-17, 279 A.2d 73 (1971).

-The defenses of unconsciousness due to seizure and insanity are closely related because both negate mens rea.
-Some courts consider them to be the same.
-See Annot., 27 A.L.R.
-4th 1077.
+The defenses of unconsciousness due to seizure and insanity are closely related because both negate

 It is now recognized that epilepsy is a symptom, rather than a disease.
 Attacks of epilepsy are generally referred to as seizures.
 Brain’s Diseases of the Nervous System § 22 (9th ed.
 1985).
 See Adams and Victor, Principles of Neurology, Ch.
 15 (3d ed.
 1985).